GPS & Navigation Systems (GNS)

 GNS has extensive experience in developing integrated GPS/INS systems.

-The GAINS is implemented with an open architecture and modular design such that the system is easily tailorable to individual platform requirements for high accuracy, precise positioning service, and all-weather GPS guidance.
-GAINS presently provides blended GPS/INS guidance for the EGBU-15 glide bomb, Enhance Paveway-II laser guided bomb, Standard Missile-3 ballistic missile defense programs, Paveway IV Precision Guided Bomb (PGB) program, and the Miniature Air-Launched Decoy (MALD®).
+The GAINS is implemented with an open architecture and modular design such that the system is easily tailorable to individual platform requirements for high accuracy, precise positioning service and all-weather GPS guidance.
+GAINS provides blended GPS/INS guidance for: the EGBU-15 glide bomb, the Enhanced Paveway® II laser-guided bomb, the SM-3® interceptor, the Paveway IV precision-guided bomb, and the MALD® Miniature Air-Launched Decoy.

 Receiver Module Products